 Again, if I added a button to sort the line items on an invoice, I’d make a new invoice, add some lines items, sort them, delete one, print the invoice, switch invoices, sort the line items a different way, and then duplicate the invoice.
 I think you can probably recognize how this gets at the kinds of consequences we don’t always think about when we’re head-down in the code.

-What’s a Case?If you're reading this and wondering 'what's a case?', you need a bug tracking system.
-Click To Tweet
+[bctt tweet=”If you’re reading this and wondering ‘what’s a case?’, you need a bug tracking system.” username=”seedcode”]

-Personally, I recommend against building something in FileMaker so that you resist the temptation to tinker with it: you’ll resent your bug tracker and it’s easier to resent something you didn’t build.
-And believe me, the folks who make FogBugz (now Manuscript), Jira, GitHub, or ZenDesk probably have better insights than you or I about what it takes to manage a large volume of software issues.
+Personally, I recommend against building bug trackers in FileMaker so that you resist the temptation to tinker with it: you’ll resent your bug tracker and it’s easier to resent something you didn’t build.
+And believe me, the folks who make FogBugz, Jira, GitHub, or ZenDesk probably have better insights than you or I about what it takes to manage a large volume of software issues.
 At least learn from them for a few years before you build your own.
 For a more compelling argument on why you need a bug tracking database, check out the Joel Test.
 And if you’re managing a small team, try to pass as much of it as you can.

 Your teammates will thank you.